 Comparing American Knee Society Scores, a common measure of knee functionality, the study also found MAKOplasty patients had increased post-operative functionality at three months post-surgery.

-A study comparing MAKOplasty Partial Knee Resurfacing with total knee arthroplasty found that MAKOplasty demonstrated improved function, better post-operative range of motion, and better quadriceps strength.
+A study comparing MAKOplasty Partial Knee Resurfacing with total knee arthroplasty found that MAKOplasty demonstrated improved function, a better post-operative range of motion, and better quadriceps strength.

 Is MAKOplasty® covered by health insurance providers?